-The economic and social development of communities is an important part of the mandate of BC colleges.
+The economic and social development of communities is a key component of the mandate of BC colleges.
 Colleges thus play a dual role, acting as agents of community development as well as providing education and training to students.
 Colleges typically work with community organizations to make local communities better places in which to live, work and raise families.

-Douglas College is firmly embedded in the communities we serve with employees partnering with business, service organizations and community groups on everything from research initiatives to educational seminars.
-Students from Music, Hotel and Restaurant Management and other areas lend their talents to enhance community activities while many community members sit on departmental advisory committees.
-As well, Douglas College is part of the 10 x 10 initiative in the TriCities, helping employers become disability-confident so that they can hire 10 per cent of their workforce from the disabled community by 2010.
-The College is also part of a TriCities economic, social, environmental and cultural development taskforce and is a member of the Mayor of New Westminster's Celebrations Taskforce.
+Douglas College is firmly embedded in the communities we serve.
+Employees partner with business, service organizations and community groups on everything from research initiatives to educational seminars.
+Many are members of municipal and community committees and taskforces.
+Students from across the College lend their talents to enhance community activities.
+By the same token, many community members sit on Douglas College departmental advisory committees, providing current economic, social and cultural context.

+Douglas College has taken a lead role in the 10 x 10 initiative in the TriCities, assisting employers to become disability-confident so that they can hire 10 per cent of their workforce from the disabled community by 2010.
+The College has representatives on Coquitlam's economic development taskforce as well as the Mayor of New Westminster's Celebrations Taskforce.
+In addition, Douglas College is a founding partner of the TriCities Solutions by Design initiative that seeks to reduce poverty while enhancing the social, economic, cultural and environmental well-being of the TriCities.
+Douglas College also hosts a number of special events that include community participation and cooperation.